ISL 2020-21: NorthEast United part ways with head coach Gerard Nus | Goal.com

 ISL 2020-21: NorthEast United part ways with head coach Gerard Nus

-NorthEast United have parted ways with Spanish head coach Gerard Nus after just 11 matches into the season.
-Khalid Jamil returns to the club and will take charge as their interim coach.
+NorthEast United have sacked their Spanish head coach Gerard Nus after just 11 matches in the 2020-21 Indian Super League (ISL) season.
+Khalid Jamil has been appointed as the interim coach and he is already in quarantine in Goa.

-The club made the announcement just hours after their 1-1 draw against Bengaluru FC on Tuesday which extended the club's winless run to seven matches.
+The club made the announcement just hours after their 1-1 draw against Bengaluru on Tuesday, a result that extended the club's winless run to seven matches.

 The statement from the club read, "NorthEast United Football Club announces with immediate effect the departure of head coach Gerard Nus.
 The club has decided to part ways with the Spanish National after taking into consideration a contrast in the team's current tactics and the club's philosophy and vision.